 Applying make-up takes a lot of skill, but keeping yourself looking fresh and beautiful all day long is an art in itself.
 When you’re up to your elbows in paperwork, checking-up on your appearance is the last thing on your mind.
-Of course, you’re going to want to look your best at your desk, and with these tips, you can stay flawless-looking until home time.
+Of course, you’re going to want to look your best at your desk, and with these beauty tips, you can stay flawless-looking until home time.

 On those days when work stresses us out, rubbing our face with our hands becomes an unconscious drive.
 Not only will this smudge your make-up, but it’ll transfer bacteria on to your skin, which is likely to create spots.
 Both your hair and your skin shouldn’t be touched.
 Fiddling with your hair can make it limp and dull; at worst, it’ll appear greasy.